marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fgetc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FGETC, read character, stream mode, stream mode, read character, file operation, read character

 .. _fgetc:

-.. index:: FGETC

-.. index:: read character, stream mode

-.. index:: stream mode, read character

-.. index:: file operation, read character

 FGETC --- Read a single character in stream mode
 ************************************************